ap9055097/VideoHilightModel/README.md

 | Fine-tuned HL-CLIP             |      0.5049       |  0.3913   | 0.9000 |  0.5455  |  0.5312  |
 | Pruned Fine-tuned HL-CLIP      |      0.4951       |  0.4590   | 0.9333 |  0.6154  |  0.6354  |

-*(Note: TN/FP/FN/TP are from the validation run with the optimal threshold for each respective model before deployment optimizations.
-The FP16 TensorRT model aims for efficiency while preserving these metrics as closely as possible.)*

 **Observations:**